If we’re honest, we enjoy relaxing in our garden, there’s nothing quite like catching some rays or spending time with a glass of wine and a book.

 We’ll start with our usually tech disclaimer.
 If you’re not entirely sold on the concept of robotic lawn mowers, then either start a cheaper one or try to borrow one.
 Whatever you do, it’s worth doing your own research and buying with confidence.

-Overall, you will have to do some setup.
+With any of robotic lawn mowers, you will have to do some setup.
 Usually, all this involves is laying and pegging a boundary wire.
 However, if you have a few tight corners or don’t lay the wire correctly, then you need to carry out some maintenance.

 If your lawn is fairly square and easily navigated then you can probably sit back and relax while your robomower works its magic.